+The new family home, located within a conservation area, has been designed to be invisible from the street.
 The existing building has been substantially rebuilt and restructured, transforming the internal spaces and creating a new sunken garden and atria.
-The main living areas are arranged as a sequence of linked open-place spaces, including a mezzanine study level within the roof pitch.

 The garden and atria provide a flow of daylight to the lower level, containing three double bedrooms, including a large master suite with an en-suite bathroom resting within the arched pavement vaults.
 The Hidden House has been designed using BIM software to allow a full understanding of the existing building’s geometry.